Are you curious about how to create an effective LinkedIn profile and how to use this tool properly? Visit the LinkedIn resources page for students.

 Show off your education.

 Include all your schools, major(s) and minor, courses, and study abroad or summer programs.
-Don’t be shy — LinkedIn is an appropriate place to show off your GPA, test scores, and honors or awards.
+Don’t be shy — LinkedIn is an appropriate place to show off your GPA, test scores, and honours or awards.

 Develop a professional Summary.